 “Enough, let’s get going.”
 Marcus cuts in with his hand held up in front of Jones.
 “Get this mission quickly over with; we can go home and not think about demons anymore.”

 “Can’t I just stay with the others back at the van?”
 Jones asked, his muscles tightening up as he held his gun.

 “No. We’re going to need your talent.”

 Jones sighed as his shoulder slumped forward.
-I felt a little bad for him, but I knew we weren’t going out of this anytime soon.
-Plus, to live in this day and age with the Seventh Sanctum, we had to do our job: destroy the demons cleanly and move on.
-Still, killing demons wasn’t a simple job, mostly because of how unearthly strong they were.
+Alexus felt terrible for him, but he knew they weren’t going out of this anytime soon.
+Plus, to live in this day and age with the Seventh Sanctum, they had to do their job: destroy the demons cleanly and move on.
+Still, killing demons wasn’t a simple job, mostly because of their unearthly strength.

 “We’re splitting up now.
 Simon, I’ll see you on the west side in thirty minutes.
 Be there.”
 Marcus directed.

 “I’m on it.”
 Simon nodded.
 He motioned James and Jessica to follow him.
 They trudged behind him as they split away from them, leaving only the three of them behind.

 Jones stared after the three as they disappeared into the bushes.
 Then his gaze wandered all around, wondering if they would get attacked.
 Paranoia wasn’t easily controlled, especially when they were in enemy territory.